Rendition Templates

 Transmuxing

 If your source is already encoded at the right bitrate and resolution, you can use Transmuxing instead of full re-encoding.
-Transmuxing passes the video and audio through without re-encoding โ it only repackages the stream into the chosen output format (HLS or DASH).
+Transmuxing passes the video and audio through without re-encoding — it only repackages the stream into the chosen output format (HLS or DASH).
+This gives you the lowest latency and lowest CPU usage of any processing option.
+Use transmuxing when:- Your encoder is already producing the exact output quality you need.

 - You want to minimise processing latency.

-- You do not need multiple renditions โ just a single passthrough quality level.
+- You do not need multiple renditions — just a single passthrough quality level.

 GPU Transcoding

 For high-resolution or high-bitrate streams, enable GPU Transcoding to offload encoding from the CPU to a dedicated GPU.
 This significantly increases the number of concurrent streams that can be processed and reduces encoding latency.
+Enable GPU Transcoding when:- You are streaming at 1080p or above with high bitrate targets.

 - You are running many live channels simultaneously.